aHarry01/ECSE6320-Adv-Computer-Systems/Project4/README.md

 <p align="center"> <img src="results/single_word_query.PNG" alt="drawing" width="80%"/> </p>

 The prefix query was actually slower with the dictionary encoding.
 The unencoded implementation just loops through all the words and checks the first characters to see if it has the prefix.
 The encoded implementation first looks up the words in the hash table's keys.
 This makes it faster at finding the unique words with a given prefix.
-However, then it stil has to loop through all the values to find the indexes where these words occured in the column which ends up making it much slower than the unencoded implementation.
+However, then it still has to loop through all the values to find the indexes where these words occured in the column which ends up making it much slower than the unencoded implementation.
 As a result, then performance depended heavily on how many prefix matches there were (more unique, like with 'pik' made the performance much worse).

 <p align="center"> <img src="results/prefix_query.PNG" alt="drawing" width="80%"/> </p>